Ryan LLC: Litigation

 In August 2014, the Governor's Office of Business and Economic Development prohibited site-selection consultants from taking a percentage of the California Competes Tax Credit, a tax break given to businesses planning on locating or expanding in the state.
 Ryan sued GO-Biz shortly after the agency implemented the tax credit ban, alleging the prohibition violates the state of California constitution.

 In 2014, Ryan LLC won a lawsuit against the IRS regarding Circular 230 rules on contingent fee arrangements that invalidates and permanently enjoins the IRS from prohibiting such arrangements for refund claims and amended returns.
 The district court ruled that the IRS did not have the statutory authority to place these restrictions.

 In 2017, Ryan LLC joined CIC Services, LLC in filing a lawsuit against the IRS to secure an injunction stopping IRS Notice 2016-66.
 The notice required transactions of captive insurance companies to report more information on transactions.
 The case was dismissed in November 2017.

+In 2024, Ryan LLC filed the first lawsuit against the Federal Trade Commission (FTC) after the FTC issued a ban against noncompete agreements.
+The suit argues that the FTC does not have the authority to rule over these issues.
+As of July 3, 2024, Judge Ada Brown ruled to temporarily block the noncompete ban.

 Recognition

-The company was included on The Dallas Morning News' Top 100 Places to work list for six straight years, from 2009-2014.
-Ryan LLC was featured on the Working Mother list of 100 best companies in 2013, 2014 and 2016.

 In 2015, Ryan LLC made the Fortune list of 100 Best Companies to Work For and was ranked number 60 on the list in 2022.
-In 2016, Fortune named Ryan LLC the best workplace for flexibility in the U.S. and ranked them among the Top 50 Best Workplaces for Recent College Graduates, the 100 Best Workplaces for Millennials, and the 100 Best Workplaces for Women.
-In 2017, Ryan was named one of Fortunes 30 Best Workplaces for Consulting and Professional Services and one of the 100 Best Workplaces for Diversity.

-In 2018, Ryan LLC was again named among Fortunes 100 Best Companies to Work For, and Best Workplaces for Women, as well as Great Place to Work's Best Workplaces for Millennials and Parents, and the Best Workplaces for Consulting and Professional Services.

 Ryan LLC was named 21st of Glassdoor's Employee's Choice 2019 Best Places to Work.

-Also in 2019, Fortune named Ryan one of its Best Workplaces for Women and among its top 100 Best Companies to Work For in the United States.
-Ryan LLC was also named as one of Great Places to Works Best Workplaces for Parents in 2019.

-In 2020, Ryan was included on the 2020 Fortune 100 Best Companies to Work For list for a third consecutive year.
-Fortune also selected Ryan, LLC as a Best Workplace in Texas for the fourth consecutive year.
-Additionally in 2022, Ryan, LLC is named one of the 100 Best Adoption-Friendly Workplaces by the Dave Thomas Foundation and is also named One of the Best Workplaces for Parents by Great Place to Work.